mviniciusca/warriorfolio/README.md

 ## Contributing
 Contributions to the project are welcome!
 Please fork the repository and submit a pull request.

+## Contact
+You can reach out to the project contributors through the repository's issue tracker.
+Or, you can reach out to me directly at [@marcosvca_](https://twitter.com/mviniciusca_)

 ## License
 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).